 Culture is defined as the values and knowledge of groups in a society; it consists of approved behaviors, norms of conduct, and value systems as well as attitudes and beliefs that are passed from generation to generation within a group [1].
 Culture is the lens by which individuals view the world and interact with others, the natural environment, and higher power(s) [2].
+It is dynamic, and the shared meanings influence day-to-day interactions with other individuals and their own behaviors [11].
 Although these definitions of culture are frequently presented as if there is a universal consensus, in practice, culture is a challenging concept to measure [8].

 On the other hand, ethnicity is a marker of culture.
 Both cultural values and ethnicity influence death and dying and decisions regarding end-of-life issues [3].
 When there is a discrepancy between the linguistic and cultural value systems of the practitioner and patient, this increases the risk for cross-cultural miscommunication [4].
 When communication styles, patterns, and differences are perceived to be irreconcilable, patients are more likely to become dissatisfied with services and to terminate treatment prematurely.
-This course will address how race, ethnicity, and culture impact issues of dving, including attitudes toward death, death rituals, grieving and bereavement, advance directives, and palliative care to ensure that culturally responsive care is provided at the end of life.
+This course will address how race, ethnicity, and culture impact issues of dying, including attitudes toward death, death rituals, grieving and bereavement, advance directives, and palliative care to ensure that culturally responsive care is provided at the end of life.
 In addition, best practices for interventions and service delivery will be framed within both a culturally relevant and ethical context.